Organocadmium chemistry

 Organocadmium chemistry describes the physical properties, synthesis, reactions, and use of organocadmium compounds, which are organometallic compounds containing a carbon to cadmium chemical bond.
 Cadmium shares group 12 with zinc and mercury and their corresponding chemistries have much in common.
 The synthetic utility of organocadmium compounds is limited.

 The simplest organocadmium compound is dimethylcadmium.
 It is a linear molecule with a C-Cd bond length of 213 pm.
 Organocadmium compounds are typically sensitive to air, light, and moisture.

 Synthesis

 Dimethylcadmium and diethylcadmium were reported in 1917 by Erich Krause.
 In general, they are prepared by transmetalation or by an exchange reaction between an alkylating agent and a cadmium salt.

-According to one procedure, diethylcadmium is produced the reaction of cadmium bromide with two equivalents of the Grignard reagent ethylmagnesium bromide in diethyl ether.
+According to one procedure, diethylcadmium is produced by the reaction of cadmium bromide with two equivalents of the Grignard reagent ethylmagnesium bromide in diethyl ether.
 Diethylcadmium is a colorless oil with melting point −21 °C. Diphenylcadmium can be prepared by the reaction of phenyllithium with cadmium bromide.
 Diphenylcadmium is a solid with a melting point of 174 °C.